095056/Luis/Auto-updating-packages.md

 # Auto updating

+We have an auto-update system which runs 4 times a day.

-Currently, most of the packages hosted on github, gitlab or tracked by repology can be updated automatically by just setting `TERMUX_PKG_AUTO_UPDATE=true` in build.sh.
-You should also use [scripts/bin/check-auto-update](https://github.com/termux/termux-packages/blob/master/scripts/bin/check-auto-update) script to be sure.
+- Currently, most of the packages hosted on github, gitlab or tracked by repology can be updated automatically by just setting `TERMUX_PKG_AUTO_UPDATE=true` in build.sh.
+- You must use [scripts/bin/check-auto-update](https://github.com/termux/termux-packages/blob/master/scripts/bin/check-auto-update) script to be sure.
-If script returns false, you may want to write your own update steps.
+- In case script returns false, you may want to write your own update steps.
 See [here](#Overriding) for more details.

 ## Auto update steps refrence